Health psychology: Training

+United States

+Universities began to develop doctoral-level training programs in health psychology.
+In the US, post-doctoral level health psychology training programs were established for individuals who completed a doctoral degree in clinical psychology.

 United Kingdom

 The term "health psychologist" is a protected title, with health psychologists required to register with the Health Professions Council (HPC) and have trained to a level to be eligible for full membership of the Division of Health Psychology within the BPS.
 Registered health psychologists who are chartered with the BPS will have undertaken a minimum of six years of training, with three of those years dedicated to health psychology training.
 Following the completion of a BPS-accredited undergraduate degree in Psychology, aspiring health psychologists must first complete a BPS-accredited masters in health psychology (Stage 1 training).
 Once the trainee has completed Stage 1 training, they can either choose to complete the BPS' independent Stage 2 training route or sign up to an accredited health psychology doctorate program at a UK university (DHealthPsy).
 Both training routes require trainees to demonstrate they meet the core competencies of: